Ask Question x

 Rejection is the immune system’s (or disease-fighting system’s) natural response to a foreign substance or tissue.
 When the child’s body receives a new liver, the immune system perceives it as a threat and assaults it.

-Anti-rejection medications are prescribed to the child for the new liver to survive in their body.
+Doctors will prescribe anti-rejection medications to the child for the new liver to survive in their body.
 Immunosuppressant’s are medications that weaken the immune systems.
 These medicines must be taken by your child for the rest of his or her life.

 What should I do to prepare my child for a liver transplant?

-The transplant centre’s team will meet the child and his name will be placed on a transplant waiting list by the team.
+The transplant centre’s team will meet the child and they will put child’s name on a transplant waiting list.
 The following people will be part of the transplant centre’s team:

 • A surgeon who specialises in transplants